It is unlikely you will acquire this Bougainvillea bonsai pathogen.

 It can be red, pink, or purple in color.
 The bump (nodule) usually appears on the finger, hand, or arm where the fungus first enters through a break on the skin.
 This is followed by one or more additional bumps or nodules which open and may resemble boils.
 Eventually lesions look like open sores (ulcerations) and are very slow to heal."

 Overall, it is not a common problem.
-However, many nursery workers throughout the country have been affected.
+However, over the years, many nursery workers throughout the country have been affected.
 Especially at risk are those who handle sphagnum moss.

 Bougainvillea bonsai or not -- if you import any bonsai plants with roots wrapped in sphagnum, wear gloves and long sleeves while unpacking.
 Make sure any helpers do also.